TYPO3/Fluid/Documentation/Usage/Components.rst

         Button label
     </my:atom.button>

-Of course this also works with `alternative ways of importing namespaces <viewhelper-namespaces>`_.
+Of course this also works with :ref:`alternative ways of importing namespaces <viewhelper-namespaces>`.

 This example would result in the following rendered HTML: